 What happens next?

-If you applied online by the closing date (15 January 2018), you will receive an email about the decision on your application on Monday 16 April 2018.
-If you applied using a paper application form by the closing date you will be notified by letter posted second class on Monday 16 April 2018.
+If you apply online by the closing date (15 January 2019), you will receive an email about the decision on your application on Tuesday 16 April 2019.
+If you apply using a paper application form you will be notified by letter posted second class on Tuesday 16 April 2019.

-If there are more applications for a school than places available, places are offered according to the school's oversubscription criteria given the ‘Going to School in Nottingham 2018/19 – Appendix 2 – admission criteria for primary schools and academies in Nottingham City’ document above.
+If there are more applications for a school than places available, places are offered according to the school's oversubscription criteria given the 'Going to School in Nottingham 2019/20 Appendix 2' admission criteria for primary schools and academies in Nottingham City document.

 Where we cannot offer a place for your child at any of your chosen schools you will need to apply for up to three more different schools.
 We will advise you which schools have spaces where you will have the best chance of securing a place ready for September.

-Parents/carers may request admission for their child outside their normal age group.
+Parents or carers may request admission for their child outside their normal age group.
 In general, it is considered that children should be educated in their normal age group, with the curriculum differentiated as appropriate, and they should only be educated out of their normal age group in very limited circumstances.
-The decision to allow a child to repeat a year or to admit a child into a cohort outside their chronological year group, in most cases lies with the school or educational setting.
-However, the following requests must be referred to the School Admissions Team at Children and Adults for consideration and advice:
+The following requests must be referred to the School Admissions Team at Children and Adults for consideration and advice.

-For children who are chronologically due to start Reception/Foundation 2, regardless of which school they are applying for
+For children who are chronologically due to start Reception or Foundation 2, regardless of which school they are applying for:

 - if the request to be admitted out of age group is refused, the parent must decide whether or not accept the offer of a place for the normal age group, or to refuse it

 All requests should be forwarded or referred to the School Admissions Team at Children and Adults.
-Such requests will need to made in writing and can be from the parent/carer of a child and/or the Head Teacher of the child’s present school.
+Such requests will need to made in writing and can be from the parent or carer of a child and or the Head Teacher of the child’s present school.
 The admission authority will make a decision on the basis of the circumstances of the case and in the best interests of the child concerned.

 What happens if I am not offered the school I want?

-Your child will automatically go on a waiting list for any Nottingham school/academy you listed as a higher preference than the one you were offered.
-You may write to us to request your child is placed on the waiting list for a Nottingham school/academy you ranked lower than the one you were offered.
+Your child will automatically go on a waiting list for any Nottingham school or academy you listed as a higher preference than the one you were offered.
+You may write to us to request your child is placed on the waiting list for a Nottingham school or academy you ranked lower than the one you were offered.
 Check the admission arrangements of other schools for their waiting lists.

 You can appeal against the decision.
-Information on how to appeal will be included in your decision letter/email.
+Information on how to appeal will be included in your decision letter or email.